SchrodingerZhu/area-exam-survey/writing/thesis.typ

 == A Brief Overview
 Functional programming is typically associated with a paradigm that formulates programs as lambda expressions and views computation as the β-reduction or normalization of lambda terms.
 In a purely functional framework, evaluations are devoid of side effects, allowing programs to be regarded as "functions" in the mathematical sense @pragmatics.
 This approach to programming simplifies the handling of complex problems: for example, values are inherently persistent and sharable @advanced-data-structures @optimal, immutability prevents data races in concurrent programming, and lambda calculus embodies the core of constructive proofs according to @proofs-as-programs.

 However, programming within an immutable framework requires a paradigm shift from traditional imperative programming.
-Data structures in functional languages are typically built inductively, following an algebraic approach @construction @Pfenning2018.
+Data structures in functional languages are typically built inductively, following an algebraic approach @construction @Pfenning2018 @hottbook.
 A functional programming language might start with simple built-in types like natural numbers and boolean values, then construct new types as combinations or variations of existing ones.
 For instance, a `List` structure in Lean 4 could be defined as:
 ```lean
 inductive List : Type :=
   | Nil